Home » Symptoms » Dog Symptoms A-Z » Photophobia

 - Persistent Pupillary Membrane, PPM

-- Non-ulcerative Keratitis (Inflammatory Conditions of the Cornea)
+- Non-ulcerative keratitis (corneal inflammation of the eye)

 - Uveodermatologic Syndrome (Skin and Ocular inflammation)

-- Juvenile Myoclonic Epilepsy, JME (Muscle Contraction Disease)
+- Juvenile Myoclonic Epilepsy, JME (Muscle contraction disease)

 Basics and possible causes

-Neurological causes can also play a role, as photophobia is often associated with diseases of the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+Neurological causes can also play a role, as Photophobia is often associated with disorders of the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
 It is responsible for processing information and controls most functions of the body and behavior..
-For example, inflammation of the meninges, known as meningitis, can lead to an increased sensitivity to light.
+For example, inflammation of the meninges, known as meningitis, can lead to increased sensitivity to light.
 Certain neurological disorders or migraines can also triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. similar symptoms.

 Typical accompanying symptoms